phpearth/docs/oop/design-patterns/null-object.md

 $application->run();
 ```

-If we run the application without providing it the command it does nothing because
+If we run the application without providing it the command, it does nothing,
-in that case it uses the null object `NullCommand`.
-Without the null object we
+because in that case it uses the null object `NullCommand`.
+Without the null
-would have to check that in the client code which becomes messy as more commands
+object, we would have to check that in the client code which becomes messy as
-are added or in more complex situations.
+more commands are added or in more complex situations.

-## Open Source PHP Implementations
+## Open source PHP implementations

 Some examples of the null object design pattern implementations in open source: